yast/yast.github.io/_posts/2020-10-30-digest-of-yast-development-sprint-111.md

 "Top 25 New Features in (Auto)YaST".
 We are not fully sure whether a recording of the talk will be uploaded by the organizers at some point, but we will keep you informed if that happens.

-See you again in (hopefully less than) two weeks!
+That's all folks!
+See you again in (hopefully less than) two weeks.